njlauersdorf/ABPs/README.md

 $ echo $SHELL
 ```

 If the terminal output reads: `/usr/local/bin/bash`, then you're good to go!
+You can skip to the step of creating a virtual environment via Anaconda below.
 However, if the terminal output reads: `/bin/zsh`, which is the default shell for Mac computers, or you do not see /bin/bash as an option, you must follow the below lines to install BASH and make it your default shell.
 In your Terminal, input:

 ```
 brew install bash